MicrosoftDocs/dynamics-365-project-operations/articles/actuals/linkingactuals.md

 ### Transaction class

 Transaction class represents the different types of costs that are incurred on projects.
-It's represented by an option set that has the following supported values in PSA:
+It's represented by an option set that has the following supported values in Project Operations:

 - Time
 - Expense